Abhisharma001/uber_rides_prediction/README.md

 This project has three major parts :

-mlr.py - This contains code fot our Machine Learning model to predict Number of Weekly rides data in 'taxi.csv' file.
+mlr.py - This contains code for our Machine Learning model to predict Number of Weekly rides, data in 'taxi.csv' file.

 app.py - This contains Flask APIs and computes the precited value based on our model and returns it.